Peter King's MMQB: Matt Millen fights for his life

 Chuck Knox: 1932-2018

 Bill Parcells once said this of his friend Chuck Knox, who died Saturday from complications of dementia: “He’s the guy tough guys want to play for.”
 Knox proved it three times.
-He coached three teams that were struggling when he got hired: the early seventies Rams, the late seventies Bills, and mid-eighties Seahawks.
+He coached three teams that were struggling when he got hired: the early ’70s Rams, the late ’70s Bills, and mid-’80s Seahawks.
 He turned every one of them around.

 In Knox’s first year with the Rams, in 1973, Los Angeles went 12-2, and Knox won coach of the year.